Architecture, Design, & Art Library Course Reserves

 - E-Books are accessed through our library catalog or through the permalinks found in your syllabus.

-- Scans and e-reserves are located on Teams or Blackboard depending on which system is used by your professor.
+- Scans and e-reserves are located on Teams or Canvas depending on which system is used by your professor.

 - A hardcopy list of the reserves for each course is located at the front desk.